-The Mission Action Planning 2023 booklet is only a part of the package.
-This year we will offer much more in the way of support through the process, whether this is an outside facilitator, a workshop, or access to helpful 'how to' videos on different aspects.
+The Mission Action Planning 2025 booklet is only a part of the package.
+Our six AA-TEs and our Resourcing Mission and Ministry team are here to help you think through your plans and how you might implement them.

 When you complete a Mission Action Plan response and send it in, we will have a far clearer idea of what you want to achieve.
 We are now in a much better position to coordinate resources to help you with this.

-We enthusiastically endorse Mission Action Planning 2023.
-All returned responses will be read carefully and receive a personal response from a member of the Resourcing Mission and Ministry Team (formerly Parish Support Team).
-We pray it will help you to take forward our shared vision statement, access any support you need, and see this be fruitful locally.
+I enthusiastically endorse Mission Action Planning 2025.
+All returned responses will be read carefully and receive a personal response from a member of the Resourcing Mission and Ministry Team.
+I pray it will help you to take forward our shared vision statement, access any support you need, and see this be fruitful locally.

-Bishop Pete Bishop Sophie
+Bishop Pete